Our son and his OIT Doctor

 Gratitude, gratitude, gratitude.
-That pretty much sums up my experience with OIT at Dr. Mayer's office.
+That pretty much sums up my experience with OIT at Dr. M.'s office.

-Today was a milestone for Caleb in the OIT process because he started on peanut flour today.
+Today was a milestone for our son in the OIT process because he started on peanut flour today.
 Imagine, the boy who would break out in hives from breathing peanut dust is now eating peanut flour.

 Now you know why gratitude is on my heart.